-Motor vehicle fatalities in North Dakota occur each month of the calendar year.
-However, over the past 5 years more people have died in motor vehicle crashes in the warm weather months in North Dakota (May through October) than the cold weather months.
-Warm weather months are also peak travel months in North Dakota where more vehicle miles are driven.
-During the 5-year period (2018-2022), July had the most motor vehicle fatalities in North Dakota.
+Motor vehicle fatalities occur each month of the calendar year.
+However, over the past five years more people have died in crashes in the warm weather months (May-October) than the cold weather months.
+Warm weather months are also peak travel months where more vehicle miles are driven.
+During the five-year period (2019-2023), July had the most motor vehicle fatalities.

-North Dakota Motor Vehicle Fatalities, by Month, 2022
+North Dakota Motor Vehicle Fatalities, by Month, 2023

-North Dakota Motor Vehicle Fatalities by Month, 2018-2022
+North Dakota Motor Vehicle Fatalities by Month, 2019-2023

-2022 Vehicle Crashes, Fatalities & Injuries in North Dakota (continued)
+2023 Vehicle Crashes, Fatalities & Injuries in North Dakota (continued)

-In 2022, males died in motor vehicle crashes nearly three times more than females.
+In 2023, males died in motor vehicle crashes almost two times more than females.

-North Dakota Motor Vehicle Fatalities by Gender, 2022
+North Dakota Motor Vehicle Fatalities by Gender, 2023

-North Dakota Motor Vehicle Fatalities by Gender, 2018-2022
+North Dakota Motor Vehicle Fatalities by Gender, 2019-2023

-Nearly 2/3 (59%) of those who died in motor vehicle crashes in North Dakota over the past 5 years were between the ages of 25 and 64.
+Nearly 2/3 (62%) of those who died in motor vehicle crashes over the past five years were between the ages of 25 and 64.

-North Dakota Motor Vehicle Fatalities by Age, 2022
+North Dakota Motor Vehicle Fatalities by Age, 2023

-North Dakota Motor Vehicle Fatalities by Age, 2018-2022
+North Dakota Motor Vehicle Fatalities by Age, 2019-2023

-Drivers in fatal crashes were also primarily between the ages of 25 and 64 over the past five years.
+Drivers in fatal crashes were also primarily between the ages of 25 and 64.

-North Dakota Age of Drivers Involved in Fatal Motor Vehicle Crashes, 2022
+North Dakota Age of Drivers Involved in Fatal Motor Vehicle Crashes, 2023

-North Dakota Age of Drivers Involved in Fatal Motor Vehicle Crashes, 2018-2022
+North Dakota Age of Drivers Involved in Fatal Motor Vehicle Crashes, 2019-2023

-Historically, more fatalities occur during New Year's, Independence Day and Memorial Day than other holidays.
+Historically, more fatalities occur during Thanksgiving, Independence Day and Memorial Day than other holidays.

-North Dakota Holiday Motor Vehicle Fatalities, 2022
+North Dakota Holiday Motor Vehicle Fatalities, 2023